-The Lost Fjords trip is a full on backpacking trip where we are self sufficient, carrying our equipment but get food drops on various places with the passenger boats.
+The Lost Fjords trip is a full-on backpacking trip where we are self-sufficient, carrying our equipment and sleeping in our own tents along the way.

 I went hiking and camping for six days in Hornstrandir.
 The landscape is stunning but the weather provides plenty of challenges.
 I went on my own, joining a group of five.
 This kind of trip throws people together from all over the world, and our group was up for anything, great fun, and fascinating people who I feel grateful to have met.